huggingface/diffusers/docs/source/en/using-diffusers/text-img2vid.md

 # Video generation

-Video generation models add a temporal dimension to image generation models to bring the images, or frames, together to create a video.
+Video generation models add a temporal dimension to bring images, or frames, together to create a video.
 These models are trained on large-scale datasets of high-quality text-video pairs to learn how to combine the modalities to ensure the generated video is coherent and realistic.

-Explore some of the more popular open-source video generation models available from Diffusers below.
+[Explore](https://huggingface.co/models?other=video-generation) some of the more popular open-source video generation models available from Diffusers below.

 <hfoptions id="popular-models">
 <hfoption id="CogVideoX">

 [CogVideoX](https://huggingface.co/collections/THUDM/cogvideo-66c08e62f1685a3ade464cce) uses a 3D causal Variational Autoencoder (VAE) to compress videos along the spatial and temporal dimensions, and it includes a stack of expert transformer blocks with a 3D full attention mechanism to better capture visual, semantic, and motion information in the data.

-The CogVideoX family also includes models capable of generating videos from images in addition to text.
-These models are indicated by **I2V** in the checkpoint name, and they should be used with the [`CogVideoXImageToVideoPipeline`].
+The CogVideoX family also includes models capable of generating videos from images and videos in addition to text.
+The image-to-video models are indicated by **I2V** in the checkpoint name, and they should be used with the [`CogVideoXImageToVideoPipeline`].
+The regular checkpoints support video-to-video through the [`CogVideoXVideoToVideoPipeline`].

-The example below demonstrates how to generate a video from an image and text prompt with [THUDM/CogVideoX-5b-I2V](https://huggingface.co/THUDM/CogVideoX-5b-I2V).
+The example below demonstrates how to generate a video from an image and text prompt with [THUDM/CogVideoX1.5-5B-I2V](https://huggingface.co/THUDM/CogVideoX1.5-5B-I2V).

 ```py
 import torch